kuiper2000/tropical-dynamics/_sources/Climatology/governing_equation.md

 The global radiative balance maps (From Lidzen 1990)
 ```

-One can estimate the net radiative cooling rate using {ref}`FIG2-3`.
+One can estimate the net radiative cooling rate of the atmosphere using {ref}`FIG2-3`.

 ```{math}
 :label: radiative_balance1